 The purpose of the Planned Development District is to allow diversification in the relationship of various buildings, structures and open spaces in order to be relieved from the rigid standards of conventional zoning.
 To achieve this, a Planned Development District establishes zoning requirements that are in addition to, in combination with, or in place of the zoning requirements found in other Chapters of this Code.
-The Planned Development District requires exceptional design features and sensitive and enhanced site planning to produce an integrated and stable planned development District shall comply with the regulations and provisions of the General Plan (including, for any Planned Development District or part thereof that is within the Coastal Overlay District, the Coastal Land Use Plan) and shall provide adequate standards to promote the public health, safety and general welfare.
+The Planned Development District requires exceptional design features and sensitive and enhanced site planning to produce an integrated and stable planned development that is compatible with existing and planned surrounding land uses.
+A Planned Development District shall comply with the regulations and provisions of the General Plan (including, for any Planned Development District or part thereof that is within the Coastal Overlay District, the Coastal Land Use Plan) and shall provide adequate standards to promote the public health, safety and general welfare.
 The criteria upon which applications for Planned Development Districts shall be judged and approved will include the following:

-- 1. Developments that provide a mix of land uses. - 2.
+- I. Developments that provide a mix of land uses. - 2.
 Creative approaches in the development of land. - 3.
 More accessible and desirable use of open space area. - 4.
 Variety in the physical development pattern of the city. - 5.
 Utilization of advances in technologies and programs that are innovative to land development. - 6.
 For areas located in the Coastal Overlay District, developments that conform with the Coastal Land Use Plan.